pierrot-lc/website/README.md

 The repo is organized as follows:

-- `supply/` contains all markdown files, as well as other static files such as the css files.
+- `supply/` contains all markdown files, as well as other static files such as the css files
-- `factory/` is the program converting the markdown files into HTML files.
+- `factory/` is the program converting the markdown files into HTML files
-- `delivery/` is the web server.
+- `delivery/` is the web server

 The whole project can be build using `nix`. `flake.nix` will tie everything together.
 It builds the `factory` and `delivery` program as well as some JS dependencies and uses `factory` to convert my